BobBurns/mikode/README.md

 `sudo make install`

 Currently, Mikode has been tested on Ubuntu Linux.
-It should run on any Debian based Linux distro, and even MacOsX.
+It should run on any Debian based Linux distro.

 ## Example